DJ LeMahieu Preview, Player Props: Yankees vs. Red Sox

-On Saturday, DJ LeMahieu (hitting .371 in his past 10 games) and the New York Yankees play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 1:05 PM ET.
+DJ LeMahieu -- hitting .343 in his past 10 games -- will be in action for the New York Yankees against the Boston Red Sox, with Josh Winckowski on the hill, on August 20 at 1:35 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with an RBI) against the Red Sox.
+In his most recent game he had a hitless performance (0-for-4) against the Red Sox.

 DJ LeMahieu Game Info & Props vs. the Red Sox